marguskaidja/php-accessors/README.md

 3. Attribute `#[ICase]`:
    * `margusk\Accessors\Attributes\ICase()`: make accessing the property names case-insensitive.
 This can be added only to class declaration and can't be reverted later.
 4. Attribute `#[Immutable]`:
-   * `margusk\Accessors\Attributes\Immutable()`: turn on immutable flag for single property or whole class.
+   * `margusk\Accessors\Attributes\Immutable()`: turn on isImmutable flag for single property or whole class.
 Once the flag is added, it can't be reverted later.

 Note:
    * `null` value can be also used for `$enabled`, if you don't want to change the setting inherited from parent's declaration.
 This is currently useful only for `#[Set]` attribute where in class declaration there is default _mutator_ method defined and it needs to be changed by inherited class or property.